zachyo/Polly-API/README.md

 # Polly-API: FastAPI Poll Application

 A simple poll application built with FastAPI, SQLite, and JWT authentication.
-Users can register, log in, create, retrieve, and delete polls.
+Users can register, log in, create, retrieve, vote on, and delete polls.
 The project follows best practices with modular code in the `api/` directory.

 ## Features

 - User registration and login (JWT authentication)
 - Create, retrieve, and delete polls
+- Add options to polls (minimum of two options required)
+- Vote on polls (authenticated users only)
+- View poll results with vote counts
 - SQLite database with SQLAlchemy ORM
 - Modular code structure for maintainability